Recap of Knowledge & Network Day 2017

-How can a one-day event accomplish this?
-By bringing together industry influencers, including you!
-Jump between four parallel tracks offering practical knowledge from subject matter experts, cases from global Life Science companies, and new technology information from suppliers.
-Check out the agenda, below.
-Get details by clicking on the track title.
+Take a look at the presentations from four parallel tracks offering practical knowledge from subject matter experts, cases from global Life Science companies, and new technology information from suppliers.
+See the individual presentations by clicking on the track title.

 Life Science companies are constantly bombarded with new regulations, new technology and new business initiatives.
 They must find the optimal balance between risk and efficiency so that regulatory compliance does not stand in the way of digitalization, analytics, patient-centricity, and more.